abinit/abinit/doc/tutorial/gwr_intro.md

 and select the computation to be performed via [[gwr_task]].

-In the first step, you will very likely use [[gwr_task]] = "HDIAGO"  or "HDIAGO_FULL" to perform a direct diagonalization with ScaLAPACK to generate a WFK with empty states, This feature can also be used by other many-body codes that are able to read ABINIT’s WFK file
+In the first step, you will very likely use [[gwr_task]] = "HDIAGO"  or "HDIAGO_FULL" to perform a direct diagonalization with ScaLAPACK in order to generate a WFK with empty states, This feature can also be used if you want to use other many-body codes that are able to read ABINIT’s WFK file

 It is possible to compute GW corrections using the one-shot method or different types of self-consistency on energies.
 Finally, one can compute total energies at the RPA level.